 Prior to its earnings report for the second quarter, I worried about the company’s revenue target.

 Hit or exceed it, and management can stave off criticism, but speculators looking for a discounted price may want to put CRON stock back on their radar.
-Since the beginning of March, Cronos has shed more than 28%.
-However, the magnitude of volatility has declined noticeably in the past few days.
+After concerns about vaping safety hit the news, Cronos has shed all of this year’s gains and more, as it’s down nearly 24% YTD.

 Plus, Cronos has international legitimacy among medicinally focused cannabis stocks.
 Featuring partnerships and joint ventures across five continents, the company is ahead of the game.